Leave a Message

 Property taxes in Kaua‘i County

 Property taxes are assessed by Kaua‘i County and billed separately from HOA dues.
-For small resort studios, assessed values can be modest compared to market pricing, so the annual property tax might be relatively small.
-Focus your underwriting on HOA dues, operator commissions, housekeeping, and TAT/GET.
+For small resort studios, assessed values can be modest compared to market pricing, so the annual property tax might be relatively small by comparison.
 For a general orientation to Kaua‘i property taxes, see this overview: Kaua‘i property tax basics.

 Income and occupancy realism

 Tourism ebbs and flows by season.
 List prices and nightly rates on booking sites are not a substitute for real performance data.
-If you plan to evaluate income potential, request 12 to 36 months of rent rolls and owner statements that show gross revenue, commissions, housekeeping, TAT/GET, and net owner receipts.
-Outrigger’s resort resources offer helpful context on Kaua‘i resort operations, but your best underwriting data will be the statements for the specific unit you are buying: Kaua‘i Beach Resorts overview.
+If you plan to evaluate income potential, request 12 to 36 months of rental statements /owner income and loss statements that show the big picture from gross revenue, commissions, housekeeping, TAT/GET, to net owner receipts.
+Outrigger’s resort resources offer helpful context on Kaua‘i resort operations, but your best income and expense data will be the statements for the specific unit you are buying: Kaua‘i Beach Resorts overview.

 Due‑diligence checklist before you buy